How to Write a Scholarship Essay: 9 Essential Steps

-For the A Better American Scholarship program, we’ve read hundreds of scholarship essays and have learned a lot about what works and what doesn’t.
+For our own scholarship program, we’ve read thousands of scholarship essays and have learned a lot about what works and what doesn’t.
 Therefore, we decided to write this guide to help students win any scholarship award.

-Here’s your 7 step guide to writing the best essay you can.
+Here’s your 9 step guide to writing the best scholarship essay you can.

 As with any written undertaking, one of the first things you need to think about in writing a scholarship essay is who you’re writing for.
 Don’t be fooled here: your professors are not your audience.

 Instead, the eyes reached by your scholarship essay will usually belong either to a panel of experts in a particular field or subject or a group of generally educated, non-specialist members of the organization offering the scholarship.

 Understanding your audience is fundamental to writing a successful scholarship essay.
 Ask yourself questions like these:

 (a) Who is on the committee, and what is their background?

 Are they educated non-specialists, or are they all PhD’s in your specific academic subfield?
 Do they represent universities, industry, private philanthropists, or other organizations?
 Are they native English speakers, and if so from what country?